Organ trade: India

 Before 1994, India had no legislation banning the sale of organs.
 Low costs and high availability brought in business from around the globe, and transformed India into one of the largest kidney transplant centers in the world.
 However, several problems began to surface.
 Patients were often promised payments that were much higher than what they actually received.
 Other patients reported that their kidneys were removed without their consent after they underwent procedures for other reasons.

 In 1994, the country passed the Transplantation of Human Organs Act (THOA), banning commerce in organs and promoting posthumous donation of organs.
 The law's primary mechanism for preventing the sale of organs was to restrict who could donate a kidney to another person.
 In particular, the THOA bars strangers from donating to one another; a person can only donate to a relative, spouse, or someone bound by "affection".
 In practice, though, people evade the law's restrictions to continue the trade in organs.
 Often, claims of "affection" are unfounded and the organ donor has no connection to the recipient.
 In many cases, the donor may not be Indian or even speak the same language as the recipient.
 There have also been reports of the donor marrying the recipient to circumvent THOA's prohibition.

 Philippines

 Although the sale of organs was not legal in the Philippines, prior to 2008 the practice was tolerated and even endorsed by the government.
 The Philippine Information Agency, a branch of the government, even promoted "all-inclusive" kidney transplant packages that retailed for roughly $25,000.
 The donors themselves often received as little as $2,000 for their kidneys.
 The country was a popular destination for transplant tourism.
 One high-ranking government official estimated that 800 kidneys were sold annually in the country prior to 2008, and the WHO listed it as one of the top five sites for transplant tourists in 2005.

 In March 2008, the government passed new legislation enforcing the ban on organ sales.
 After the crackdown on the practice, the number of transplants has decreased from 1,046 in 2007 to 511 in 2010.
-Since then, the government has taken a much more active stance against transplant tourism.